Together in Christ: 'Practical Spiritual Devotion' — Acts 2:42

 Key Thought

 I have been blessed to work with church planters in India, Africa, and Singapore and church leaders in the United States.
-I also encourage leaders there because of long-lasting friendships in Thailand, Zambia, Rwanda, South Africa, Brazil, and Peru.
+Because of long-lasting friendships, I also encourage leaders from countries all over the world.
 One question these church leaders sometimes ask is, "What do we need to do to have a real, Jesus-honoring church service?"
 The words they use may be slightly different, but the intent of their question is the same.
 They want to know what goes into a genuine worship experience that honors Jesus.

 I believe part of the confusion arises because much of the Western church's worship sometimes seems more focused on entertainment than discipleship, excitement more than fellowship, powerful presentation rather than a move of the Holy Spirit, and emotion more than encouragement.
 I love powerful, passionate, and exciting worship involving strong preaching and great singing, too.
 But what about the millions of people who don't have access to this kind of worship experience?
 And, when I look at the kind of weak Christians many of these "powerful worship experiences" are producing, I am convicted that something is deeply lacking in our modern version of worship.